← All Articles

 How do you keep a trout alive for catch-and-release?

 Land it quickly, wet your hands before touching it, keep it in the water, use barbless hooks and a rubber net, minimize air time, and revive it facing the current until it swims off on its own.
 The biggest killers are dry hands, long air exposure, and warm water.
+Each of those is fully within the angler's control, which is why careful handling typically holds fly-caught trout mortality in the low single digits.

 Why use barbless hooks for catch-and-release?